MrManos/MetroBikeData/README.md

 ## Acknowledgments

-The Gene API project utilizes data provided by the Human Genome Organization (HUGO) Gene Nomenclature Committee (HGNC).
+The MetroBike Insights project utilizes data provided by the Human Genome Organization (HUGO) Gene Nomenclature Committee (HGNC).
 The README content and instructions were created with the assistance of ChatGPT, an AI language model developed by OpenAI.